sundew28/we3world/README.md

 ```
 ### API Endpoint

 1) GET <define your localhost with port/virtual domain>/api/products - grab minimum 5 products with their attributes.
-Returns a json response
+Returns a json response.
+At this point i have implemented a method to return random 5 products from the products table.

     Response example